The Markowitz Category: Dimension reduction of Markowitz markets

 \section{Dimension reduction of Markowitz markets}

+Our clssification makes it easy to identify the interesting invariant subsets of the space of portfolios.

-A corollary of our analysis is that there are no low-dimensional subspaces of a Markowitz model that can be naturally identified beyond those already identified by the mutual fund theorems. \begin{theorem} For non-degenerate markets of dimension $n$ containing no-valueless portfolios, any invariantly defined sub-manifold of the market has dimension less than or equal to $2$ or greater than or equal to $n-2$.
-If $n>4$ then the invariantly defined sub-manifolds of dimension less than or equal $2$ are all sub-manifolds of the set of risk-minimizing portfolios. \end{theorem} \begin{proof} Any sub-manifold of the market which is closed under the automorphism group of the market must consist of orbits of the automorphism group acting on $V$.
+\begin{theorem} For non-degenerate markets of dimension $n$ containing no-valueless portfolios, any invariant submanifold of the market under the automorphism group has dimension less than or equal to $2$ or greater than or equal to $n-2$.
+If $n>4$ then the invariant submanifolds of dimension less than or equal $2$ are all submanifolds of the set of risk-minimizing portfolios.
+Furthermore in such markets, any invariant portfolio is an element of the set of risk-minimizing portfolios. \end{theorem} \begin{proof} Any submanifold of the market which is closed under the automorphism group of the market must consist of orbits of the automorphism group acting on $V$.
 As we have seen, excluding costless portfolios, these orbits consist of the pre-image of points of $\phi$.
 The pre-image of the efficient frontier has dimension less than or equal to $2$.
 The pre-image of any other point in the feasible set is greater than or equal to $n-2$.
 We use the map $\psi$ to apply similar reasoning to the case of costless portfolios.
 It follows that invariant subspaces are of dimensions $0$, $1$, $2$, $n-2$, $n-1$ or $n$.
 If $n>4$, $n-2>2$.
 So in this case all low-dimensional invariant submanifolds are in the pre-image of the efficient frontiers.
-This implies they lie inside the set of risk-minimizing portfolios. \end{proof}
+This implies they lie inside the set of risk-minimizing portfolios.